theangelsofwar/Elemetal/README.md

 > surge

-Im going to do a post on the underlying theories and workings behind Gatsby, as it has even more Abstractions from Javascript than Angular does!
+Im going to do a post on the underlying theories and workings behind Gatsby, look into how they bundle their webpack, as it has even more Abstractions from Javascript than Angular does!